Prazmari

 Practising for Mars

-British artist Vaishali Prazmari’s multidisciplinary work incorporates elements from various cultures including the Indo-Persian miniatures and Chinese painting of her multiple heritages.
+British artist Vaishali Prazmari works on a contemporary visual interpretation of the 1001 Nights.
+Her multidisciplinary work incorporates elements from various cultures including the Indo-Persian miniatures and Chinese painting of her multiple heritages.
 Her work has been acquired in collections globally and she has exhibited nationally and internationally for nearly 20 years.
-Having been immersed in both ancient painting traditions and contemporary art she is now working towards a practice-led PhD at the Slade, an epic and generative project that is an innovative visual interpretation of the 1001 Arabian Nights, its motifs, frame narrative, numerous tales and meanings: www.memorypalace.co.uk.
+Having been immersed in both ancient painting traditions and contemporary art Vaishali is also working towards a practice-led research doctorate at the Slade, an epic and generative project that is an innovative visual interpretation of the 1001 Arabian Nights, its motifs, frame narrative, numerous tales and meanings.
 Born in London, she grew up on an island in Hong Kong and currently lives and works in London.

-Vaishali holds degrees from both the Slade School of Fine Art (BA Hons) and the Prince’s School of Traditional Arts and holds an MA in Medieval and Renaissance Studies (UCL) specializing in floating islands.
-She studied Persian and Indian manuscript painting under various masters and during her MA at PSTA and Chinese painting under a master in Hong Kong.
+Vaishali holds degrees from both the Slade School of Fine Art (BA Hons) and the Prince’s School of Traditional Arts and holds an MA (Distinction) in Medieval and Renaissance Studies (UCL) specializing in floating islands.
+She studied Persian and Indian manuscript painting under various masters and Chinese painting under a master in Hong Kong.
 She has been bringing traditional painting to life for a wider audience as an educator for 10 years.
-Vaishali has been painting ever since she could get her chubby hands on a brush www.vaishaliprazmari.com.
+Vaishali has been painting ever since she could get her chubby hands on a brush.

 Vaishali Prazmari’s work falls in cycles and encompasses a diverse range of processes inspired by the frame tale and motifs of the 1001 Arabian Nights, its environs and related book arts of the area broadly known as the Silk Road.
-Painting forms a major part of her practice and includes the Indo-Persian manuscript painting and Chinese painting of her heritages, the teaching and transmission of these unique and refined art forms, and oil painting.
+Painting forms a major part of her practice and includes the Indo-Persian manuscript painting and Chinese painting of her heritages, the teaching and transmission of these unique art forms and oil painting.
 Several of the world’s major religions are represented in her family.
 Her unusual mixed heritage affords her rare freedoms and a unique syncretic approach to art making.
-In other work cycles Vaishali creates brushes, digital works, apps, toy theatres, talismanic shirts, films, carpets, tapestry weaving, Chinese and Celtic knotting, lacquer, the book arts, 16mm film, Carpet Pages projects, neon, fountains, book stands, certain obsolete technologies and the learning of languages as part of her practice.
+In other work cycles Vaishali makes and employs brushes, digital works, apps, toy theatres, talismanic shirts, carpet pages, tapestry weaving, Chinese and Celtic knotting, lacquer, books, 16mm film, neon, fountains, milk, certain obsolete technologies and the learning of languages as part of her practice.

 CV VAISHALI PRAZMARI